jremillard/osm-import-toolkit/README.md

 change over the coarse of the import project and will require re downloading many times.

-The source data might be updated in the middle of the import.
-If possible its downloading should be automated.
-This is not always possible.
+The source data might even even be updated in the middle of the import.
+If possible, its downloading should be automated.
+However, this is not always possible.
 The data may be delivered to you on CD, email, or the data provider might have a user friendly, web 2.0, facebook enabled web site that makes it impossible to download the data in bulk via a simple url.
-Do your best here.
+Just do your best here.

 The OSM data extract downloading can always be automated.
 The recommended source for regional OSM extracts is http://download.geofabrik.de/.